 The St. Charles County car accident lawyers at Coyne, Cundiff and Hillemann, PC are here to tell you that there is hope.
 We believe that you should not have to pay for the poor conduct of another driver and we are here to make things right.
 Start out by telling us about what happened to you during a free case evaluation.

 To qualify for a personal injury case, you must have been harmed by a situation that arose from negligence.
 Negligence is defined as a failure to act in a reasonably safe manner or the failure to take precautions that any reasonable person would agree are important.
-If you believe that the accident you were involved with was caused by reckless driving of some sort, Coyne, Cundiff and Hillemann, PC may be able to help.
+If you believe that the accident you were involved with was caused by reckless driving of some sort, the auto accident attorneys at Coyne, Cundiff and Hillemann, PC may be able to help.

 Did any of the following actions on the part of another driver cause your accident?